Dogs can go nuts for nuts. But should they eat them?

 Nuts to Avoid

 In general, all nuts can be dangerous for dogs if they consume too much of them.
-But nuts from this list can be poisonous to dogs and cause various health problems, even if given as treats.
+Some of the nuts in the list below can be eaten by dogs, but tend to cause more trouble than they’re worth.
+Others can be poisonous to dogs or cause various health problems, even if given as treats.

 Same as with other human foods you’re thinking of giving to your dog, it’s best to err on the side of caution, and stay away from these nuts altogether.